| |

 - investment management contracts for financial companies that manage ETF's

-- 5-year charts for the stocks of each of the 1590 companies in the simulation,
+- 5-year charts for the stocks of each of the 1590 activated companies in

-plus charts for commodities, interest rates, GDP growth rate, the Stock Index, and
+the simulation, and for commodities, interest rates, GDP growth rate, the

 - interest rate swaps (derivatives -- "bets" on future interest rates)